CNAG-Biomedical-Informatics/pheno-ranker/docs/phenopackets-corpus.md

 # Citation

-Please if you find use any ot this information for your research please cite:
+If you use any of this information for your research, please cite:

 1. [Phenopacket Corpus](https://www.cell.com/hgg-advances/fulltext/S2666-2477(24)00111-8).

 2. [Pheno-Ranker publication](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-024-05993-2).